 One of your top financial priorities should be to have a savings account that is set aside specifically for emergencies.
-If something unexpected happens, like being laid off from work, an emergency savings fun may be what helps you to get by and to avoid excess debt.
+If something unexpected happens, like being laid off from work, the emergency savings fund may be what helps you to get by and to avoid excess debt.

 Do you have credit card debt?
-If so, paying off that high interest debt should be a priority.
-Rather than going out and spending the tax refund on something you don’t need, consider paying down or paying off your credit card debt.
+If so, paying off that high-interest debt should be a priority.
+Rather than going out and spending the tax refund on something you don’t need, consider paying down or paying off your credit card debt using the debt snowball or debt avalanche approach.

 Credit card debt tends to be high interest, but there are other debts that you might want to pay off with your tax refund.
 You could also pay down student loans, car loans, or uneven pay down on your mortgage if you’d like.